Skip to content

 SAVE IMAGE ${container}:${tag}

 The CI will automatically pass in the container and tag arguments in order to set the container name.
-These arguments are not optional and must be included in all publish targets.
+These arguments are not optional and must be included in all docker release targets.

 Let's now build our image and make sure it works: